-Enter the number of an option, or type a command (BACK 1 MAIN MENU / HELP).
-CML? -
+Enter the number of an option, or type a command (BACK / MAIN\MENU / HELP).
+CML?

-Figure 2-54.
+Figure 2-56.
 CML/VE Toolbox Procedure Menu

-Menu Choice Action All The indicated procedure executes; the user is prompted for parameters or the parameters are supplied by the procedure.

-The contents of this menu is dependent on procedures written by CML/VE users.
-An example procedure is provided as a starting point.
+Menu Choice Action A11 The indicated procedure executes; the user is prompted for parameters or the parameters are supplied by the procedure.
+NOTE tents of this menu is dependent on procedures written by CML/VE users.
+An procedure is provided as a starting point.